Article at a Glance:

 Testosterone is the primary sex hormone in men.
 It is responsible for functions like sex drive, hair growth, and bone and muscle development.
 Testosterone levels vary throughout life.
 While testosterone levels are highest during puberty and early adulthood, the levels begin to decline around age 30 naturally.
 Low testosterone levels have been associated with depression, decreased bone and muscle mass, and low sex drive.

 If you’re concerned about your alcohol consumption, don’t wait to get help.
-The Recovery Village has comprehensive programs for alcohol addiction at accredited facilities across the country.
+The Recovery Village has comprehensive alcohol rehab programs at accredited facilities across the country.
 Call us today to learn more about which program could meet your needs.

 Wein, Harrison.
 “Understanding How Testosterone Affects Men.”
 National Institutes of Health, published on September 23, 2013.
 Accessed March 30, 2019.